 More and more Americans are spending time outside—a blessing and a curse.
 Popular trails across the West have reached peak limits and famed US national parks like Yellowstone and Yosemite, among others, openly struggle to accommodate the miles-long lines of cars.
 But getting outside doesn't have to mean traveling long distances to the most well-known recreation destinations or risking life and limb to sleep under the stars—there's ease to access adventure to be had in often-overlooked states, like Michigan.
 If a break from the city and daily hustle and bustle appeals to you, but roughing it does not, try a centuries-old style of overnight outdoor recreation: glamping.

 Short for "glamorous camping," glamping is the perfect way to experience the outdoors without sacrificing the comfort of the indoors.
-Think canvas tents, yurts, Airstream trailers, maybe even a tiny house, all of which provide the ideal place for recharging, whether you're looking for a quiet getaway to the woods or a home base for exploring Michigan's lakes, state parks, and recreation areas.
+Think canvas tents, yurts, treehouses, Airstream trailers, maybe even a tiny house, all of which provide the ideal place for recharging, whether you're looking for a quiet getaway to the woods or a cabin rental for exploring Michigan's lakes, state parks, and recreation areas.

 For newer outdoorists, glamping is a more accessible way to experience time among nature.
-It doesn't require a ton of gear, for one, and the usual provided amenities, like a cozy bed, camp kitchen, fire pit, and the occasional sauna, promise a reliable and relaxing stay.
+It doesn't require a ton of gear to go glamping, for one, and the usual provided amenities, like a cozy bed, camp kitchen, fire pit, hammock, and even an occasional sauna, promise a reliable and relaxing stay.
 Some places include running water and electricity for a more comfortable vacation, while others are more rustic and akin to traditional camping.

-Though known for its never-ending supply of fresh-water experiences, Michigan also has extensive trail networks, and even a few waterfalls, like Tahquamenon Falls, not to mention white sand beaches for summer vacationers (Sleeping Bear Dunes and Pictured Rocks in the UP are favorites) and ski areas, like Mt.
+Though known for its never-ending supply of fresh-water experiences, Michigan also has extensive trail networks, and even a few waterfalls, like Tahquamenon Falls, not to mention white sand beaches for summer vacationers (Sleeping Bear Dunes and Pictured Rocks National Lakeshore in the Upper Peninsula are favorites) and ski areas, like Mt.
 Bohemia and Boyne Mountain, for those who prefer the colder months.
 But when in doubt, there's always chilling around Lake Superior, Lake Michigan, and Lake Huron.

-For those looking for four season outdoor access while glamping in Michian, the follow are our top 10 picks for the best glamping spots in the Great Lakes State.
+For those looking for four season outdoor access while luxury camping in Michigan, the following are our top ten picks for the best glamping spots in the Great Lakes State.

 Vibe: Luxe Farmhouse

-This 400-square-foot luxury tents at this popular glamping getaway provide all the comfort of traditional travel: electricity, a king bed, hot running water, and even a real toilet.
+The 400-square-foot luxury tents at this popular glamping getaway provide all the comfort of traditional travel: electricity, a king bed, hot running water, and even a real full bathroom.
 Start your day with complimentary breakfast, spend a few hours biking the historic Kal Haven Trail, and end with a rain-style shower and some stargazing on the tent's porch or a massage on the on-site spa.

 Vibe: A-Frame Oasis